xta0/xta0.me/_posts/2025-01-06-GenAI-Stable-Diffusion-DDPM.md

 ## Introduction

 In previous [articles](https://xta0.me/2019/08/03/Learn-PyTorch-3.html), we have explored an image generation technique using the GAN network.
 However, in the world of generative models, utilizing diffusion models to generate images has now become a new trend.
 In Jan 2020, a paper titled [Denoising Diffusion Probabilities Models](https://arxiv.org/abs/2006.11239) introduced a diffusion-based probability model for image generation:

 Suppose we are given a **sample** of observations from $p_{data}$.
 Our job is to generate a new image that comes from the $p_{data}$ distribution

 <img class="md-img-center" src="{{site.baseurl}}/assets/images/2025/01/sd-01-01.png">

-However, this $p_{data}$ distribution is so complicated that it cannot be describted using any probility density function.
+However, this $p_{data}$ distribution is so complicated that it cannot be described using any probability density function.
 So the challenge is to find a way to create new samples without actually having a comprehensive way of describing the distribution.

-Diffusion models tackle this problem by removing gaussian noise from images. <mark>we can start with a noisy image and gradually transforms an image with high-levels of noise into a clear version of the original image</mark>.
-Therefore, this generative model, is referred to as a denoising diffusion probability model.
+Diffusion models tackle this problem by removing Gaussian noise from images. <mark>We can start with a noisy image and gradually transform an image with high levels of noise into a clear version of the original image</mark>.
+Therefore, this generative model is referred to as a denoising diffusion probability model.

 <img class="md-img-center" src="{{site.baseurl}}/assets/images/2025/01/sd-09.gif">